 Viola Gråsten was a textile artist who contributed to the development of Swedish textile art through her innovative design creations and audacious colour combinations and ultimately brought Swedish textile art into international renown.

 Viola Gråsten was born in Keuruu in Finland in 1910.
 Her mother, Hilda Kainlauri, died in childbirth.
-Her father, Sigismund Forsberg, who was a telegrapher, then got remarried to Anna Gråsten, and they had two daughters, Viola and Vivan.
-The family moved to Sordvala where Sigismund was employed by the railway.
+Her father, Sigismund Forsberg, who was a telegrapher, then got remarried to Anna Gråsten.
+The family, which now consisted of Sigismund, Anna, Viola and big sister Vivan, moved to Sordvala where Sigismund was employed by the railway.
 Around the year 1920 the couple moved again, this time to Rantasalmi, where Sigismund began to study law, but it was not long until he became an alcoholic.
 In 1923 Sigismund and Anna got divorced.
 Anna moved in with her brother Ernst Gråsten, who was a lawyer (and later Minister of Finance), in Helsinki.
 Viola Gråsten spent a few years living with her father in dire circumstances (Vivan had died earlier from the effects of diphtheria) until around 1926 when she moved in with Anna and Ernst.
 A few years later Viola was adopted by Ernst and took the name Gråsten.

 During the period of 1932-1936 Viola Gråsten studied at Centralskolan för Konstflit (nowadays Aalto university college of art, design, and architecture) in Helsinki.
 She was then headhunted by the Finska handarbetets vänner (friends of Finnish handicrafts) where she worked as a design creator.
 She was skilled and innovative and by 1937 she had already won a gold medal at the World’s Fair in Paris where she exhibited a damask drapery.